KIT-MRT/itsc2021-workshop/index.md

 ## Contributions

 Submissions are welcome via [papercept](https://its.papercept.net/).
 Please use our workshop code `798fn` for your submission.
-Submission deadline is March 31, 2021.
+Submission deadline is ~~March 31~~ April 15, 2021.
 See [https://2021.ieee-itsc.org/workshops/](https://2021.ieee-itsc.org/workshops/) for details on the workshop paper submission.
 Please get in touch with the organizers in case you have any further questions.